 - sell the property

 By law, the lenders must consider any reasonable suggestions you make to clear your debt before pursuing a repossession from the county courts.
-They must write an official warning of this legal action before they start it, and you will be able to negotiate a solution at this point too.
+They must write an official warning of this legal action before they start it.
+You will be able to negotiate a solution at this point too.

 Keep a record of all the communications you have with your lender, as these will support your case if it does go to court.
 If you make an agreement, you need to make sure you can afford it as you will lose goodwill if you cannot pay later.
 Payments should be realistic and reliable so do not over offer but make a financial plan to work out what is affordable to you.
-We can help you to draft up a budget plan if you feel this would help, please contact us.
+We can help you to draft up a budget plan.
+Contact us if you would like help with this.

-If you stop paying your mortgage and make no efforts to communicate with your lender, this will harm any case you make against your property being repossessed.
+If you stop paying your mortgage and make no effort to communicate with your lender, this will harm any case you make against your property being repossessed.

 Our cost of living help pages have guidance if you are struggling financially.